swinterbourne/ewallace.github.io/manual/_posts/2021-01-07-meetings-overview.md

 * Fungal pathogens - Laura, Liz, Rachael, also Thom.
 * Ssd1 and so on - Rosey, Marah, Louis, also Paddy.
 * 3'UTRs - Sam, Weronika, also Aphena.
-* Ribosome profiling has a separate meeting, see [bbsrc-bsf repo](https://github.com/riboviz/bbsrc-nsf)
+* Ribosome profiling has a separate meeting, see [bbsrc-nsf repository](https://github.com/riboviz/bbsrc-nsf).

 We will find times for these that work for all subgroup members, respecting lab shift patterns.